-That’s all for my how to spend 2 days in Savannah guide!
+That’s all for my how to spend 2 days in Savannah itinerary!
 I made sure to include all of the major sites, restaurant recommendations, and where to stay.
 I followed this exact itinerary when I visited a few weeks ago and felt like I covered the whole city.
-I hope you enjoy your stay!
+Enjoy your stay!

 Like this post?
 Pin it to save it for later and share with others!